Night Eating Syndrome

 Night Eating Syndrome does not mean that the person is a “binger” but consumes most of their daily intake at night.
 These portion sizes are not necessarily large or consumed at a point where control is lost.
 The similarities come with the amount of guilt or shame the individual feels for their abnormal eating behavior or ritual.

 It is also very likely that individuals with this disorder have a history of substance abuse or high cases of depression.
-Those with this condition most likely struggle with weight or already overweight.

 - Do you eat at night even when you are not hungry?